-Due to a combination of the economic climate increasing the demand on coal and this company having been transferred from a state-owned entity to a ASX-listed business, several improvement programs were ongoing, one of which centred on increasing capacity in the rail corridor.
+Due to a combination of the economic climate increasing the coal demand and this company having been transferred from a state-owned entity to an ASX-listed business, several improvement programs were ongoing, one of which centred on increasing capacity in the rail corridor.

 The improvement program proposed was made up of a series of processes designed to tighten the management control within the rail yard to improve turnaround time and on-time departure to the mines.

-The improvement program consisted of the development and implementation of a series of processes designed to tighten the management control within the rail yard to improve the overall coal loop turnaround time.
+The improvement program consisted of developing and implementing a series of processes designed to tighten the management control within the rail yard to improve the overall coal loop turnaround time.

-The management system and all procedures, audits, standard process times and supporting documentation was formalised into the “F1 Toolkit” which was rolled out to all stakeholders as part of the implementation program.
+The management system and all procedures, audits, standard process times and supporting documentation were formalised into the "F1 Toolkit", which was rolled out to all stakeholders as part of the implementation program.
 A regime of daily and weekly performance review meetings underpinned by visual management centres were also introduced.

 - 20% improvement in yard turnaround time